A Beckoning Hellfire

 “You don’t know that,” said Jake.
 “You can’t blame yourself.”

 “I’m the one who wanted to jine up.
 He went in my place and made me promise to stay here.
 If it wasn’t for me pushin’ the issue, he might’ve jist let it go.”
 Squeezing his eyes shut, David muttered, “This is God’s way of punishin’ me, for wishin’ Owen Ridgeway was dead.”

 “That ain’t why,” Jake said, his voice low and soothing.
 “And don’t go blamin’ yourself for Owen’s death.
 He brought it on himself.”

 The two of them knew it to be true.
 Their schoolmate had been a turncoat, enlisting with the Yankees instead of the grand Confederacy.
 Owen had not died nobly.
 He had succumbed to God’s wrath, and the boys knew his death by disease was justifiable.
 Still, David felt responsible somehow.
-He finally looked up from the freshly-dug grave.
-Jake could see that his best friend had been crying, and under different circumstances, would have teased him about his sensitivity, but not today.
+He finally looked up from the makeshift grave.
+He didn’t care if Jake could see he’d been crying.
+He waited for Jake to tease him about his sensitivity, but was grateful when it didn’t come.
 They walked together in silence, away from the wrought-iron fences.
 Reaching the waiting wagon, they climbed up onto the seat.

 Jake took the reins and snapped them.
 “Git up, ole Stella gal,” he coaxed.